Basic Schools at Adaklu educated on malaria, COVID-19

 The District School Health Education Programme (SHEP) coordinator, Madam Creaton Klu explained that children have a role to play in sustaining good practices in protecting the environment and making sure that it is clean.

-She appeals to students to properly dispose of waste such as cans and empty containers as they could serve as breeding grounds for disease-causing agents such as the plasmodium parasite which is responsible for causing malaria.
+She appeal to students to properly dispose waste such as cans and empty containers as they could serve as breeding grounds for disease-causing agents such as the plasmodium parasite which is responsible for causing malaria.

 On his part, Executive Director, GOSANET Foundation Mr. Samuel Yao Atidzah said the outreach program is an opportunity to build the capacity of the school children to strengthen their knowledge on malaria prevention and control and COVID-19.